isabella232/pmp-support-site/docs/developers/050_best_practices.md

     `Firstname Mid Lastname, Person One, Someone Else and Finally T Last`

 Do **NOT** add a prefix (such as "By") to the byline field.
-The logic being that it is far easier to prepend a prefix, rather than grep for and remove one.
+The logic being that it is far easier to prepend a prefix, rather than remove one.

 ## Tags and Itags

-PMP docs may have 2 separate sets of free-form tag attributes.
+PMP documents may have two separate sets of free-form tag attributes.

 Name                 | Description
 -------------------- | ---------------------
-`attributes.tags[]`  | An array of human-readable tags or keywords associated with the document `attributes.itags[]` | An array of internal tags for use by the publisher - often used for external id's, publisher-specific labeling systems, etc
+`attributes.tags[]`  | An array of human-readable tags or keywords associated with the document `attributes.itags[]` | An array of internal tags for use by the publisher - often used for external identifiers, publisher-specific labeling systems, etc.

-To keep tags useful, don't pollute the public `tags` pool with things that should properly be `itags`.
+Consider carefully whether or not the tag you are creating is for internal reference (`itags`) or public discoverability (`tags`).

 ## Story Content

-When creating Story documents, you should set at least one "content" field.
-This will be searched by default when using the `?text=foobar` query param.
+When creating Story documents, set at least one "content" field.
+This will be searched by default when using the `?text=foobar` query parameter.

 Name               | Description
 ------------------ | ---------------------